The Goof Who Sat By the Door: Development

-In September 2022, FX announced that the eighth episode of the season would be titled "The Goof Who Sat By the Door" and that it would be written by supervising producer Francesca Sloane and Karen Joseph Adcock, and directed by series creator and main actor Donald Glover.
+In September 2022, FX announced that the eighth episode of the season would be titled "The Goof Who Sat By the Door" and that it would be written by supervising producer Francesca Sloane and Karen Joseph Adcock, and directed by series creator and lead actor Donald Glover.
 This was Sloane's third writing credit, Adcock's first writing credit, and Glover's ninth directing credit.

 Writing

-The episode, structured like a documentary, tells a fictionalized story about Thomas Washington, and his intent on making "the blackest movie of all time", which would be A Goofy Movie.
+The episode, structured like a documentary, tells a fictionalized story about Thomas Washington, and his intent on making "the Blackest movie of all time", which would be A Goofy Movie.
 Okayplayer noted that "The characterization of Goofy has origins that suggest that he's a Black stereotype, opposite of the well-meaning (but possibly white) Mickey Mouse (although it's rumored that the mouse was designed after a minstrel character)", while Vice also published an article on the impact of the movie on the African-American audience.